 The Cert III runs for two years, in line with the RMIT University semester timetable.
 The course is part-time (two days a week) with classes held Monday to Thursday, 12 hours per week.
 Interested?
 Get in touch.

 Intake for this course happens twice a year, but you can apply any time.
 You can either apply to start at the beginning of the academic year or mid-year, just like the RMIT University timetable.
-Once the RMIT University intakes open, our Youth Coordinator will be in touch with applicants to discuss enrolment.
+Once the RMIT University intakes open, our Student Pathways Coordinator will be in touch with applicants to discuss enrolment.
 Fill in our Expression of Interest form here to be kept up-to-date.

 Both!
 Students are enrolled by The Social Studio and RMIT University.
 Essentially, our teachers deliver the RMIT University Certificate III curriculum to students at The Social Studio.
 You’ll be undertaking the Certificate III course (plus receiving additional support like ESL classes) for free.
 We have a unique partnership with RMIT University as a not-for-profit organisation that makes this possible.